What is contactless payment security?

 Are contactless cards safe?

-The £30-per-transaction limit is one safeguard, and card issuers also restrict the number of contactless transactions that can be made before the Pin is requested.
+The £100-per-transaction limit is one safeguard, and card issuers also restrict the number of contactless transactions that can be made before the Pin is requested.

-Our previous research found that some banks failed to protect their customers properly.
+However, our previous research found that some banks failed to enforce this limit on Pin-free transactions.

 Why was my contactless payment rejected?

-As we explained above, strong customer authentication means that you will be asked to use Chip and Pin more often in shops.
+As we explained above, strong customer authentication means that you should be asked to use chip and Pin when your cumulative spend reaches £300.

-The problem, however, is that the card machine will simply reject the payment - and as these extra security checks are very new, shop staff may think your card has been declined.
+The problem, however, is that the card machine will simply reject the payment - and as these extra security checks are relatively new, shop staff may think your card has been declined.

 Monzo has told customers it will send a notification in the app asking you to retry the payment but for other card providers, it won't be so clear.